-Support legislation ensuring adequate funding of the Medi-Cal program and oppose efforts to cut funding to Medi-Cal and public hospitals.
+Support legislation ensuring adequate funding of the Medi-Cal program and oppose efforts to cut funding to public hospitals.
 Medi-Cal reductions may help to balance the State Budget, but cutting Medi-Cal threatens to drive up the cost of health care for everyone and could cause the State to lose matching federal funds.
-Medi-Cal is the backbone of the state's healthcare system.
+Medi-Cal is the backbone of the state's health-care system.
 It is its single largest source of medical insurance, providing coverage for one out of every six Californians.
-In the City and County of San Francisco, nearly 123,000 residents rely on Medi-Cal, and Medi-Cal accounts for one-third of SFGH's revenue.
+In the City and County of San Francisco, nearly 123,000 residents rely on Medi-Cal.

 Oppose legislation that reduces Medi-Cal Rates.
-Medi-Cal rate reductions affect the San Francisco Department of Public Health and indirectly affect Healthy San Francisco as lost revenue to the Department could limit enrollment in the program.
+Medi-Cal budget funding reductions affect the San Francisco Department of Public Health and indirectly affect Healthy San Francisco because the lost revenue would limit enrollment in the program.
 Any proposed Medi-Cal cuts to the already underfunded system compounds California's already low reimbursement rates.
-California has the lowest reimbursement rates in the nation, spending almost 30 percent less per Medi-Cal beneficiary than the national average.
+California has the lowest reimbursement rates in the nation, spending almost 30% less per Medi-Cal beneficiary than the national average.
 This has resulted in a severe shortage of physicians willing to treat Medi-Cal patients, further limiting access to medical care.

-Support legislation that would expand the State Children's Health Insurance Program (SCHIP), known as Healthy Families in California.
-The reauthorized federal SCHIP bill provides California with the opportunity to expand the Healthy Families program.
-California should preserve the existing Healthy Families program and expand the program to include children with incomes up to 300 percent FPL and parental coverage, even as a local option with matching funds.
+Support legislation that would maximize federal financial participation for the State Children's Health Insurance Program (SCHIP).
+Preserve existing SCHIP resources and include parental coverage as a local option with matching funds.